- Phone: (512)869-1310

 Operation Blessing (OB) is a nonprofit 501(c)(3) humanitarian organization dedicated to demonstrating God’s love by alleviating human need and suffering in the United States and around the world.
 With the support of generous partners, Operation Blessing provides strategic relief on an ongoing basis through core programs such as disaster relief, health and medical care, hunger relief, and clean water. (website)

-The Disaster Relief Team of The Worship Place helps families in need by working with Operation Blessing to fulfill work orders as assigned in areas that have experienced a natural disaster.
+Disaster Relief and Local Missions of The Worship Place helps families in need by working with Operation Blessing to fulfill work orders as assigned in areas that have experienced a natural disaster.
 They also perform needed work for local families.

 The Prayer Collective is a ministry that actively seeks out those in need in Georgetown and the surrounding community, such as the homeless, poor, sick, or elderly.
 They serve our neighbors who need help but have fallen between the cracks of existing social programs. (website)